HazelSharma/HazelSharma/README.md

 🌱 Passionate about Software, Design and Project Management.

-👩‍💻 Currently, working as a Software Developer @ RBC.
+👩‍💻 Recently, wrapped up an internship as a Software Developer @ RBC.

 💼 Previously, worked as a Project Coordinator @ Bell Canada.